 - beans and lentils

-A sudden increase in fiber intake may cause temporary bloating or gas.
-If this occurs, it is best to follow the diet from day one instead.
+A sudden increase in fiber intake may cause temporary bloating or gas, so some people may benefit from including fiber in the diet from day one instead.

 Try regular exercise

-A small 2014 study found that exercise can have a beneficial effect on the diversity of the microbiome.
 Regular exercise can also help people relieve stress and maintain a moderate weight.
+To start gentle exercise, people can try:

 Try fermented foods

 As with high fiber foods, probiotics can cause side effects, such as bloating or gas.
 This may resolve on its own after a few days.
-If it does not, a person may want to reduce the amount of fermented foods they are consuming or stop eating them altogether.
+If it does not, a person may consider speaking with a doctor or dietitian for guidance.

 Try relaxation techniques

-A 3-day gut reset can be an opportunity for a person to introduce relaxation into their daily routine.
+A 3-day gut reset offers an opportunity for a person to introduce relaxation into their daily routine.
 This may involve:

 - meditating or practicing mindfulness